josephly88/mylogseqfile/pages/Computer Architecture - Power.md

 	- Dynamic Voltage and Frequency Scaling (DVFS)
 		- Adject voltage and frequency based on its workload
 	- Data Compression
-		- Compress before transmitted or stored to reduce power c
+		- Compress before transmitted or stored to reduce power consumption
+			- Although more computation are require for compression and decompression
+				- Effective for transmission or storage is a major bottleneck collapsed:: true
+					- Wireless communication intensive
+					- Embedded system with limited memory
+				- Well design compression techniques to minimize
+					- Computation complexity
+					- Power consumption
+	- Low-power Design Techniques
+		- e.g.,
+			- Minimize the use of power-hungry components
+				- such as clock buffers
+			- Reduce the number of transistor between 0 and 1
+-